Victor is very passionate about anything technical, from computers to automotive technology.

 3. Select the display option of the LPG software.
 Make sure that the gas pressure is 1.0 to 1.3 bars.
 Adjust the LPG reducer or vaporizer when necessary.
 Also check if the size of the LPG injector nozzle is correct.
 Replace nozzle when necessary.
 See Figure 4.

 4. This procedure is for bi-fuel cars only.
 If your car is LPG-only, go to procedure no. 5.
 Select the LPG calibration window, start the autocalibration and then follow the instructions as prompted.
-In this procedure the LPG ECU is automatically setting the coefficients.
+In this procedure, the LPG ECU is automatically setting the coefficients.
 Then go to procedure no. 6.

 5. This procedure is for LPG-only cars.
 Check if the fuel trim indicators are functioning.
 If not, the engine is either running too rich or too lean that the ECU suspends its fuel trim operation.
 If this is so, determine which side the engine is into (rich or lean) so that we can make the corresponding adjustment on the LPG Map.
-This is done by switching to the ‘Data Logging’ window of the OBD2 software and check the waveform of the O2 sensor voltage.
+This is done by switching to the ‘Data Logging’ window of the OBD2 software and checking the waveform of the O2 sensor voltage.
 If the voltage is close to 0.8 volt, the fuel mixture is too rich.
 If the voltage is close to 0.2 volt, the mixture is too lean.
 See Figure 5.

 Switch to the MAP window of the LPG software and change the coefficient or multiplier until the oxygen sensor voltage waveform is back to normal (by then the fuel trim scale of the OBD software must be functioning already).